titaniumnetwork-dev/alloy/README.md

-# alloyproxy
+# Alloy Proxy

+A powerful web proxy!

-How to install and use:
+# How to install and use:

 `git clone https://github.com/titaniumnetwork-dev/alloyproxy.git`